HTTP-RPC/Kilo/README.md

 ```

 ## JSONEncoder and JSONDecoder
 The `JSONEncoder` class is used internally by `WebService` and `WebServiceProxy` to serialize request and response data.
-However, it can also be used by application code.
+However, it can also be used directly by application logic.
 For example:

 ```java
 Map<String, Object> map = mapOf(